rossta/rossta.github.com/source/blog/2016-02-17-clojure-iterate-in-ruby.md

 ```

 The two examples now have the same "surface area" and have a lot in common with the Clojure
-equivalents.
+companions.
 So how would we implement this?

 First a test.
 By the way, all the code found in the following examples is [on Github](https://github.com/rossta/loves-enumerable/tree/master/examples/sequence).